GrMrWb/RCMS-for-ROS/README.md

   > BE AWARE EXECUTION POLICY MUST BE UNRESTRICTED
     - Open the PowerShell as an Administator and run the following command <code>Set-ExecutionPolciy Unrestricted</code>
     - Press Y after you have activated the env go back and set the Policy again restricted
+    - This is only for running the server on localhost
  - To ensure everything is in place you must run the collect  static
   <code>python manage.py collectedstatic</code>
  - Now you are ready to run the server